Tarot Cards Announcing a Pregnancy

 If your question is about a future pregnancy, then the Queen of Cups is a most positive answer.

 She is also welcome if you are pregnant and possibly worried.
-Just like the Queen of Swords, she acts as a protector of the home and for your health.
+Just like the Queen of Pentacles, she acts as a protector of the home and for your health.
 Your worries won’t last.

 3 of Cups